The role of torsion in holographic conductivity

 \section{Introduction}

-General relativity (GR) describes spacetime as a pseudo-Riemannian manifold whose affine structure is completely determined by the metric field.
-In this case, the torsion tensor vanishes, and curvature is the only field strength that one can use to construct a Lagrangian describing the dynamics of the gravitational field, as well as the dynamics of matter fields.
-Unfortunately, it is challenging to promote GR to quantum theory, as witnessed by many approaches to quantum gravity that emerged along the way.
-One aspect of quantum gravity that is generally believed to be true is that this theory should be holographic, meaning that its degrees of freedom live on a boundary enclosing some spacetime region.
+General relativity (GR) describes spacetime as a pseudo-Riemannian manifold whose affine structure, including connection and curvature, is completely determined by the metric tensor.
+Thus, the torsion tensor vanishes, and the dynamics of the gravitational field, as well as the dynamics of matter fields, is dictated solely by the metric.
+Although it is notoriously challenging to promote GR into quantum theory, one feature quantum gravity is generally believed to exhibit is that it should be holographic, meaning that its degrees of freedom pertain to its boundary.
 This is most explicitly stated in the AdS/CFT correspondence, which emerged from string theory \cite{Maldacena:1997re}, and was later generalized to gauge/gravity duality.
-The assumption behind this correspondence is that there is a dual description of a gravity theory in asymptotically anti-de Sitter (AdS) spacetime in terms of a quantum field theory (QFT) living on the asymptotic boundary.
+The assumption behind this duality is that there is an equivalent description of a (quantum) gravity theory in asymptotically anti-de Sitter (AdS) spacetime in terms of a quantum field theory (QFT) associated with the asymptotic boundary. \\